jayz22/stellar-confidential-transfer/docs/design_doc.md

     - verification should be cheap and fast (~milliseconds)
     - proving should be reasonably fast (~seconds)

-## Secondary Goals - TODO: check with Nico's doc's requirements
+## Secondary Goals
+- Create a new standard (similar to SEP-41) for confidential token interface
+- Admin control.
+The issuer or admin has authority over account's confidential extention usage.

 # Token Design